 Jackets with pockets, including suit jackets, are not allowed.
 Consider bringing a sweater, as the room is sometimes chilly, even in summer.

 A self-service photocopy machine is available.
 Copies are $0.15 each.
 The machine accepts one- and five-dollar bills and coins.
+Materials that would be damaged by duplication may not be copied.

 Laptop computers, cameras, cell phones, reference books, and pencils are generally allowed.
 Please note that laptops, cameras, and cell phones are not allowed when using certain collections, such as the Chiang Kai-shek Diaries.
 All other items, including pens, coats, hats, purses, research materials, notebooks, notepaper, food, and beverages, can be stored in lockers adjoining the reading room.